saumG/tennis-tracker/README.md

 ### What Did I LEARN?

-##Eye for Detail (Computer Vision)##: Got my hands dirty with detecting and tracking players and that cheeky tennis ball in video feeds using fancy models and techniques.
+**Eye for Detail (Computer Vision)** Got my hands dirty with detecting and tracking players and that cheeky tennis ball in video feeds using fancy models and techniques.
-##Model Whisperer (Machine Learning)##: Juggled custom and open-source models for tasks like player detection, ball tracking, and keypoint spotting like a pro.
+**Model Whisperer (Machine Learning)** Juggled custom and open-source models for tasks like player detection, ball tracking, and keypoint spotting like a pro.
-##Data Ninja (Data Processing and Analysis)##: Mastered the art of processing video data, filling in the blanks, and crunching numbers to analyze positions and speeds.
+**Data Ninja (Data Processing and Analysis)** Mastered the art of processing video data, filling in the blanks, and crunching numbers to analyze positions and speeds.
-##Python Prodigy (Python Programming)##: Leveled up my Python skills with a little help from OpenCV, TensorFlow, and a sprinkle of custom algorithms.
+**Python Prodigy (Python Programming)** Leveled up my Python skills with a little help from OpenCV, TensorFlow, and a sprinkle of custom algorithms.
-##Algorithm Alchemist (Algorithm Development)##: Cooked up algorithms for filtering, selecting relevant data, converting perspectives, and calculating speeds—essentially, turning data into magic.
+**Algorithm Alchemist (Algorithm Development)** Cooked up algorithms for filtering, selecting relevant data, converting perspectives, and calculating speeds—essentially, turning data into magic.

 These skills are now part of my toolkit, ready to tackle challenge and beyond!